 While pasta cooks, sear sausage.

 Heat a medium non-stick pan over medium-high heat.

 Add 1 tsp. olive oil and Italian sausage to hot pan.
 Cook, breaking into small pieces, until no pink remains, 4-6 minutes.

 Make the Sauce

 Add garlic, red pepper flakes (to taste), and tomato paste to pan with Italian sausage.
 Cook, stirring often, until fragrant, 1 minute.

 Add tomatoes, remaining oregano, and pasta cooking water.
 Bring to a simmer, reduce heat to medium, and cook until slightly thickened, 3-5 minutes.

 Toss the Pasta

 Stir pasta, Swiss chard, and Parmesan (reserve a pinch for garnish) into pan with sauce.
 Season to taste with salt and pepper.

-Plate dish as pictured on front of card and garnish with remaining Parmesan.
+Plate dish as pictured on front of card and garnish with ricotta mixture and remaining Parmesan.
 Bon appétit!